Mike Rounds: 2020 presidential election

 On January 9, 2022, Rounds said that the 2020 presidential election was not stolen from Donald Trump: "[We] looked at over 60 different accusations made in multiple states.
 While there were some irregularities, there were none of the irregularities which would have risen to the point where they would have changed the vote outcome in a single state".
 Rounds said the election was fair, and added that Republicans should stop making arguments to the contrary: "If we simply look back and tell our people, 'Don't vote because there's cheating going on,' then we're going to put ourselves in a huge disadvantage.
 So, moving forward, let's focus on what it takes to win those elections.
 We can do that."
 Trump responded by calling Rounds a "jerk", "crazy" and "stupid" and accused him of being "woke" for acknowledging the election results.

 2021 United States Capitol attack

 On May 28, 2021, Rounds abstained from voting on the creation of the January 6 commission.

+2024 presidential election

+Rounds endorsed Senator Tim Scott for the Republican nomination in the 2024 United States presidential election.
+In an interview on Meet the Press, Rounds refused to commit to supporting the eventual Republican nominee if Scott was not nominated.
+Scott suspended his campaign on November 12, 2023, and not long after, Rounds endorsed Trump.